mckay-del/trendwise-tools/docs/trendwise_context.md

 **Non-negotiable rules:**
 - **Workflows and Triggers OFF for all tiers** — client edits silently break automations and lead capture.
 McKay-managed only.
 - **Launchpad OFF for all tiers** — it prompts clients to redo setup steps already completed, causing confusion and support load.
+- **Voice AI enabled only when AI Front Desk is purchased** — and paired with the $97/mo AI Employee unlimited plan on that sub-account.
+Inbound only.

 ---